Skip to Main Content

 Types of Resources

-Primary sources are records or documents created at the time historical events occurred.
-Primary sources could also be made after historical events have taken place by someone who participated in those events (for example, memoirs or oral histories).
-Some of the most common types of primary sources are letters, manuscripts, diaries, newspapers, statistics, interviews, memoirs, oral histories, speeches, objects, or artifacts.
+Primary sources are created at the time historical events occurred.
+Primary sources could also be made after historical events have taken place by someone who was there (for example, memoirs or oral histories).
+Some of the most common types of primary sources are letters, diaries, newspapers, statistics, interviews, memoirs, oral histories, speeches, or artifacts.

 Secondary sources interpret or analyze an historical event.
-Most secondary sources are books with footnotes or endnotes, journal and magazine articles that analyze or interpret past events, biographies, book reviews, literary criticism, or recreations of artwork or artifacts.
+Most secondary sources are books with footnotes or endnotes, journal and magazine articles that analyze or interpret past events, biographies, book reviews, or literary criticism.

 Keywords & Boolean Operators

-Boolean Operators are words that you can use in between keywords to widen or narrow your search as necessary.
-They're very easy to use and can make a big difference!
-The most popular boolean operators are:
+Boolean Operators are words that you can use in between keywords to widen or narrow your search.
+They're easy to use and make a big difference!
+The most popular Boolean operators are:

-• AND--Use in between keywords when you want both of those words to show up in your search
+• AND--Use when you want both words to show up in your article

-• OR--use between keywords that are synonimous or interchangeable.
-Save yourself a search!
+• OR--use between keywords that are synonymous or interchangeable

-• NOT--use before a keyword when you want to exclude that word from the search
+• NOT--use when you want to exclude a word from the search

-Most databases have an "advanced search" option that allows you to make boolean searches with ease.
+Most databases have an "advanced search" option that allows you to make Boolean searches easier.
 Try it out!

 The CRAAP Test: Evaluate Your Sources